 Despite the flashy start, it took Redus five years to reach the majors with the Cincinnati Reds.
 A low-average major-leaguer hitter with modest power who walked a lot, he was a thoughtful percentage player who could seem nonchalant.
 Redus was the antithesis of Reds manager Pete Rose and quarreled loudly with Rose over the manager's decision to play himself instead of the Reds' younger prospects in 1984 and 1985.
 Traded to the Philadelphia Phillies, Redus contributed to a comeback season for the Phillies in 1986 and then became a valued journeyman, playing a role on on three division-winning Pittsburgh Pirates clubs from 1990 to 1992.

-Since his playing career ended, Redus spent six seasons as baseball coach at Calhoun Community College and was a minor league instructor in the Pirates organization from 2001 to 2007.
-He was named minor league outfield-instructor for the Houston Astros for 2008 and continued in that role in 2009.
-He coached Tanner High School in 2016.
+Since his playing career ended, Redus spent six seasons (1996-2001) as baseball coach at Calhoun Community College and was a minor league outfield & baserunning instructor in the Pirates organization from 2001 to 2007.
+He was named minor league outfield/baserunning instructor for the Houston Astros for 2008 and continued in that role in 2009.
+He coached Tanner High School briefly in 2017.
 Redus was a coach for the Montgomery Biscuits in 2017-2019.
 He was scheduled to return to Montgomery in 2020 before the season was cancelled due to Covid-19 then did coach Montgomery again in 2021.